marius-wieschollek/passwords/README.md

 Are you using Fallon Turners Passwords app for Nextcloud/OwnCloud?
 No problem!
 Passwords will automatically import all the passwords from the old app.
 Take a look at the [legacy migration guide](https://git.mdns.eu/nextcloud/passwords/wikis/Administrators/Legacy-Migration) for more details.
-**Soon to come:** Thanks to the legacy API support you can even keep applications using the old API.
+Thanks to the legacy API support you can even keep applications using the old API.
 (But passwords with client side encryption are not available on the old API)

 #### Build upon modern standards